lvkins/JanushApp/docs/Readme.md

 ### Liablity
 * * *
-Neither Janush author or it's contributors are not responsible for using the product contrary to its intended purpose.
+Neither Janush author or its contributors are not responsible for using the product contrary to its intended purpose.

 ### License
 * * *